MicrosoftDocs/win32/desktop-src/xaudio2/xaudio2-versions.md

 ---
-Description: 'XAudio2 is a cross-platform API that has shipped for use on Xbox 360 as well as versions of Windows, including Windows XP, Windows Vista, Windows 7, and Windows 8.' ms.assetid: '875b44c4-30d6-8a6e-0cfc-9beb8c46f1b4'
+Description: XAudio2 is a cross-platform API that has shipped for use on Xbox 360 as well as versions of Windows, including Windows XP, Windows Vista, Windows 7, and Windows 8. ms.assetid: 875b44c4-30d6-8a6e-0cfc-9beb8c46f1b4
 title: XAudio2 Versions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XAudio2 Versions